-STUDIO FIRST is a stepping stone to a 3-year professional architecture degree
+STUDIO FIRST is a stepping stone to a three-year professional architecture degree

 Did you know that a Master of Architecture professional degree is available to students with an undergraduate major in any field?
 We have developed a ‘bridge’ program called STUDIO FIRST, to help students who are interested in such a degree.

-STUDIO FIRST, the first program of its kind in Canada – is an intensive immersion studio for participants with no formal academic background in architecture.
-The main goal of the program is to allow participants the opportunity to generate portfolio material appropriate for application to the three year Master of Architecture accredited degree.
+STUDIO FIRST, the first program of its kind in Canada, is an intensive immersion studio for participants with no formal academic background in architecture.
+The main goal of the program is to allow participants the opportunity to generate portfolio material appropriate for application to any three-year Master of Architecture accredited degree program.